eslint/eslint/docs/src/use/configure/configuration-files-new.md

 Each configuration object contains all of the information ESLint needs to execute on a set of files.
 Each configuration object is made up of these properties:

 * `files` - An array of glob patterns indicating the files that the configuration object should apply to.
-If not specified, the configuration object applies to all files.
+If not specified, the configuration object applies to all files matched by any other configuration object.
 * `ignores` - An array of glob patterns indicating the files that the configuration object should not apply to.
 If not specified, the configuration object applies to all files matched by `files`.
 * `languageOptions` - An object containing settings related to how JavaScript is configured for linting.
     * `ecmaVersion` - The version of ECMAScript to support.
 May be any year (i.e., `2022`) or version (i.e., `5`).
 Set to `"latest"` for the most recent supported version. (default: `"latest"`)